cogrpar/QCPUWare.github.io/docs.md

 There are many useful applications for finding the function extremes of various types of functions, and QCPU-Ware gives you the ability to solve for those function extremes.

 ## 5. Connecting to Your QCPU
+The first thing that you will need to establish a connection between your QCPU and the QCPU-Ware Java library is your QCPU's IP address.
+In most situations, this will be the private IP address, and in order for the connection to work, both the QCPU and the primary device must be on the same network.
+If you would like the primary device and the QCPU to be on different networks, you must [set up port forwarding on your router](https://stackoverflow.com/questions/22730420/how-to-configure-apache-webserver-to-be-accessed-by-public-domain-or-static-ip), and use your QCPU's public IP.
+<iframe src="https://cogrpar.github.io/cogrpar.QCPUWare.github.io/imgs/Warning3.html" height="100" width="1000" scrolling='yes' frameBorder="0" align="left" ></iframe>

 ## 6. Solving Binary Constraint Satisfaction Problems